innkuika/triv.io/FinalDocumentation.md

 ### Roberto Lozano

 ### Jessica Ma
-* Category selection / CategorySelectionViewController (each player must select 3 categories of questions to be added to the game)
+* Category selection – CategorySelectionViewController (each player must select 3 categories of questions to be added to the game)
-* Displaying the user's games on their home screen (HomeViewController)
+* Displaying the user's games on their home screen – HomeViewController
     * Table view UI
     * Retrieving the player data that is displayed inside each cell
 * Friend system:
-    * Displaying the user's list of friends (FriendListViewController, OpponentSelectionViewController)
+    * Displaying the user's list of friends – FriendListViewController, OpponentSelectionViewController
     * Sending friend requests to other users
     * Receiving and accepting/declining friend requests
     * Update to game logic that allows a user to start a game with a player on their friend list